-I like using the walking foot on this device, and it's peaceful and pulls the material through like a dream.
-My light headed out in this maker, and after taking it all apart they figured out it was a motherboard concern, and to repair it I 'd have to have the motherboard changed.
+I like using the walking foot on this machine, and it's quiet and pulls the fabric through like a dream.
+My light went out in this machine, and after taking it all apart they figured out it was a motherboard concern, and to repair it I 'd have to have the motherboard altered.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.